GovAI Annual Report 2018

 Nick Bostrom participated in several government, private and academic events, including DeepMind Ethics and Society Fellows event, Tech for Good Summit convened by French President Macron, Sam Altman’s AGI Weekend, Jeff Bezos’s MARS, World Government Summit – Dubai, Emerging Leaders in Biosecurity event in Oxford, among others.
 In 2018 his outreach included circa 50 media engagements, including BBC radio and television, podcasts for SYSK, WaitButWhy, print interviews, and multiple documentary filmings.

 Our other researchers have also participated in many public fora.
 Jeffrey Ding has, on the back of his report on China’s AI Ambitions, interviewed with the likes of the BBC and has recently been invited to lecture at Georgetown University to DC policy-making circles.
 Additionally, he runs the ChinAI newsletter, weekly translations of writings on AI policy and strategy from Chinese thinkers, and has contributed to MarcoPolo’s ChinAI which presents interactive data on China’s AI development.
 Matthijs Maas presented work on “normal accidents” in AI at the AAAI/ACM conference on Artificial Intelligence, Ethics, and Society and presented at a Cass Sunstein masterclass on human error and AI (video here).
-Sophie Fischer was recently invited to China as part of a German-Chinese Young Professional’s program on AI, and Jade Leung has presented on her research at conferences in San Francisco and London, notably at the latest Deep Learning Summit on AI regulation.
+Sophie Fischer was recently invited to China as part of the German government’s delegation on AI, and Jade Leung has presented on her research at conferences in San Francisco and London, notably at the latest Deep Learning Summit on AI regulation.

 Moreover, we have participated in Partnership on AI working groups on Safety-Critical AI, Fair, Transparent, and Accountable AI in addition to AI, Labor and the Economy.
 The team has also interacted considerably with the effective altruism community, including a total of six talks at this year’s EA Global conferences.